-- 2. Before removing the dipstick, clean the area around the dipstick to keep any dirt or debris out of the engine. - 3.
-Remove the dipstick, wipe off with a clean rag, then reinsert the dipstick into the tube and press all the way down. - 4.
+- Before removing the dipstick, clean the area around the dipstick to keep any dirt or debris out of the engine. - 3.
+Remove the dipstick, wipe off with a clean rag, then reinsert the dipstick into the tube and push all the way down.

 Remove the dipstick again and check the oil level on the dipstick.
-The oil level should be within the "Operating Range" on the dipstick (between the "L" mark and the "F" mark).
+The oil level should be within the "Operating Range" on the dipstick (between the LOW mark and the FULL mark).

-- IMPORTANT: DO NOT operate engine without a sufficient oil supply in the crankcase.
-DO NOT operate with the oil level below the "L" mark or above the "F" mark on the dipstick. - If additional oil is needed, refer to Specifications for proper crankcase lubricant.
-Fill up to, but not above, the "F" mark on the dipstick.
+IMPORTANT: DO NOT operate engine without a sufficient oil supply in the crankcase.
+DO NOT operate with oil level below the LOW mark or above the FULL mark on the dipstick.